robertbrook/the-island/the-island.md

 The ground floor of the place was taken up by a hall, to which there was only one way in and out.
 The door was half-open and I thought myself to be alone in there until I heard a movement in the dim end of the room, away from the door.

 A large trestle-table was set up, at which a man sat, somewhat slumped across the boards.
 Before him was a pile of manuscript paper and three or four pens - some open, some closed.
+During our short interview he did not use any of them, nor seem to wish to pick them up.
 One of the manuscripts had been marked with ink.
 His hands were marked as well.

 He seemed a little dis-interested in him work, if this was his work.
 Perhaps this was some civic duty to perform and he did it only unwillingly.
 However it was, he showed no interest in my coming into the room, only sat looking at his pile of papers.
-Even I f he could not help, I assumed he might know which direction I should take next.
+Even If he could not help, I assumed he might know which direction I should take next.

 There being no bench or chair on my side of the table, I stood in front and waited for him a while.
 I seemed to interest him even less than his papers.
 I drew close up to the edge of the table until he could no longer ignore me.
+He wore a dark coat, or jacket.
+A pair of gloves lay on the table in front of him.
+There was little else in the room.

 He sat in silence as I tried to explain how I had come to arrive there.
 He seemed entirely unmoved by my situation, but at last gave a small sigh and moved about in his chair.
 He passed his eye over the closest set of papers.

-"You see, if you don't have your papers, we can't really help."
+"Well.
+You see, if you don't have your papers, we can't really help."

 I stood, still.
 I wondered if I was to give any answer to this.
+It didn't seem like a challenge, or an accusation - just a plain statement of fact.
+He moved in his chair again, as though irritated by something.
+He moved to speak, thought better of it, then sat back.
+After a little while of reflection, he spoke quietly.

-"You could go and get your papers, I suppose."
+"You could go and get them yourself, I suppose."

-I told him that I had none to get, which seemed only to make him mildly irritated.
+I told him that I had none to get, which seemed only to make him mildly irritated again.
 He settled on the idea that I should carry on through the town, onto the road to the city.
 There was a city, then - and it was at the far shore of the island.
 He couldn't tell me much about the place, since he had never been, but he knew it was big - and money was sent to him from there.
 Money - and these papers.
 He spread out his hands as though to offer evidence.

 "There's nothing else to be done."